top of page

 Broadly speaking, you can split keywords into two main categories.

-Short-tail keywords: The first category contains (generally) shorter keywords that describe a product or service.
+Commercial keywords: The first category contains keywords that directly describe a product or service.
 These keywords will usually have a relatively high search volume, and they will often be more competitive.
-However, these keywords are often "high intent" meaning the people searching them are more likely to be actively looking to make a purchase, enquiry or booking.
+However, these keywords are often "high intent", meaning the people searching them are more likely to be actively looking to make a purchase, enquiry or booking.
 These keywords are likely to appear across your website, especially on your product / service pages.

 It is a good idea to target a spread of keywords, perhaps leaning into the less competitive ones to start with.
 You can always go back in 6-12 months, reassess your keywords and start targeting more competitive ones.
 The example below illustrates why your choice of keywords is so important to SEO success.